sys-bio/tellurium/README.md

 ### Python support

-**Python 2** is the highest supported Python version at the time of writing, due to the fact that not all packages included in Tellurium are Python 3 compatible.
+Due to the fact that not all packages included in Tellurium are Python 3-compatible, Tellurium requires **Python 2**.

 ## Legal